 - Projects can be up to a year in duration.

-- Grants should deliver social action opportunities for young people age 10 to 20 years old, or 25 for disabled people.
+- Grants should deliver campaigning, fundraising and/or volunteering opportunities for young people age 10 to 20 years old, or up to 25 for disabled people.

-- This fund is open to registered charities, constituted community groups and other charitable organisations including Social Enterprises and CICs in England.
+- This fund is open to registered charities, constituted community groups and other charitable organisations including Social Enterprises and CICs limited by guarantee in England.

 - National organisations with local branches (with their own management committee and bank account) can apply.